DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 637: "This is what happens!
 When I get surprised, I turn into a tomato." -DeviCat (09-May-19)
 * 638: "The ![Kappa](https://static-cdn.jtvnw.net/emoticons/v1/25/1.0 "Kappa") can just be on the ![devicatBUTT](https://static-cdn.jtvnw.net/emoticons/v1/1857257/1.0 "devicatBUTT") ." -DeviCat (11-May-19)
 * 639: "Yay for being adults.
 Yay for spatulas!" -DeviCat (15-May-19)
+* 640: "I have so much love right now.
+I also have popcorn!" -DeviCat (19-May-19)
+* 641: "You get a sub, you get a sub, you get a sub, But I get stream boss." -MrCrazySailor (19-May-19)

 There may be quotes newer than these that have yet to be collected.